-10.6 For Programmes that are not in the central student engagement scheme, academic colleagues will coordinate the support for the student and then contact the Programmes Management team for guidance and support on the appropriate processes.
+10.6 For Programmes that are not in the central student engagement scheme, academic colleagues will coordinate the support for the student and then contact the Student Records Operations Team for guidance and support on the appropriate processes.
 Formal action for academic related issues should only commence after careful consideration by the appropriate staff.
 Initial emphasis should be placed on supporting the student and recognise that in many cases barriers to full engagement can be resolved without the need for formal institutional action.
-Programmes Management will carry out the formal stages of action.
+The Student Records Operations Team will carry out the formal stages of action.

-10.7 Following referral, the Programmes Management team will issue a First Academic Warning letter.
+10.7 Following referral, the Student Records Operations Team will issue a First Academic Warning letter.
 This will be emailed to the student's Manchester Met account and any other email addresses held for the student on the student records system.
 The warning letter will ask the student to make contact to arrange a meeting or request they use the drop in facility at the Student Hub to meet with a Student Adviser within 14 calendar days.
 The letter will make it clear that if the student does not address the issues raised within the specified timeframe they may receive a Final Academic Warning, and subsequently may be withdrawn from the University.
 The student record will be updated with a 'Possible leaver's flag (poor engagement)' to alert colleagues in Finance or the International Office that there are formal concerns.
 If the student does engage with this process, the 'Possible leaver's flag (poor engagement)' will be removed from their record.